cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 on the set of all aggregation parameters used for a Client's input share, and only proceed with the preparation and aggregation phases if that function call returns `True`.

+## Additional Privacy Considerations for Aggregation Paramters {#agg-param-privacy}

+Aggregating a batch of reports multiple times, each time with a different aggregation parameter, could result in information leakage beyond what is used by the application.

+For example, when Poplar1 is used for heavy hitters, the Aggregators learn not only the heavy hitters themselves, but also the prefix tree (as defined in
+{{poplar1}}) computed along the way.
+Indeed, this leakage is inherent to any construction that uses an IDPF ({{idpf}}) in the same way.
+Depending on the distribution of the measurments, the prefix tree can leak a significant amount of information about unpopular inputs.
+For instance, it is possible (though perhaps unlikely) for a large set of non-heavy-hitter values to share a common prefix, which would be leaked by a prefix tree with a sufficiently small threshold.

+The only known, general-purpose appraoch to mitigating this leakage is via differential privacy.

+> TODO(issue #94) Describe (or point to some description of) the central DP
+> mechanism for Poplar described in {{BBCGGI21}}.

 # IANA Considerations